Rolice/Laravel-LangSync/README.md

 # Laravel-LangSync
-Language Extractor and Synchroniser/home/rolice/Development/PHP/CloudCart/cc_gate/laravel/workbench/rolice/lang-sync/src /home/rolice/Development/PHP/CloudCart/cc_gate/laravel/workbench/rolice/lang-sync/tests
+Language Extractor and Synchroniser

-/home/rolice/Development/PHP/CloudCart/cc_gate/laravel/workbench/rolice/lang-sync/composer.json
-/home/rolice/Development/PHP/CloudCart/cc_gate/laravel/workbench/rolice/lang-sync/phpunit.xml
-/home/rolice/Development/PHP/CloudCart/cc_gate/laravel/workbench/rolice/lang-sync/.gitignore
-/home/rolice/Development/PHP/CloudCart/cc_gate/laravel/workbench/rolice/lang-sync/.travis.yml
+This package is developed for Laravel 4.2.
+Larvel 5.0+ support is comming soon.